Student Accommodation in London

 Universities in London

 London was ranked as the best city worldwide for university students in 2018.
-Furthermore, it is home to 4 universities that are ranked among the 40 top universities in the world: Imperial College London, University College London (UCL), London School of Economics and Political Science, and King’s College London.
+Furthermore, it is home to 4 universities that are ranked among the 40 top universities in the world: Imperial College London, University College London (UCL), and London School of Economics and Political Science.
 Other top universities are London South Bank University, Middlesex University, University of London, University of the Arts London, London Metropolitan University, and many others.

 Transportation In London

-Total of 17 terminal stations are spread across London, here is a list:
+Many terminal stations are spread across the city, here is a list:

 St Pancras International